 Born to Vincentian parents in Canada, Darren's love for sport and play was nourished early on.
-Games like table/lawn tennis, beach cricket, soccer, baseball, catch, keep up, and many more were a regular part of joyful mother/father-son interaction all through childhood.
-Along with a healthy enthusiasm for athletics, Darren has a deep appreciation for music and dance influenced heavily by a combination of his native Caribbean soca music, reggae music, and his love for Michael Jackson.
+Games and sports were a regular part of joyful mother/father-son interaction all through childhood.
+Along with a healthy enthusiasm for athletics, Darren has a deep appreciation for music, rhythm, and dance.

-Graduating from St. James High School in Guelph, Ontario in 1999, he was an honour student and multi-sport athlete, specializing in basketball.
-Darren helped lead his senior high school basketball team and rep basketball team to OFSAA and OBA provincial gold medals as point guard, and also made the regional team.
-He was First Team District All-Star, Sportsman of the Year, and recipient of the city-wide award for "Excellence in Academics, Athletics, and Leadership.”
+Graduating from St. James High School in Guelph, Ontario in 1999, Darren was both an honour roll student and multi-sport athlete, specializing in basketball.
+He helped lead his senior high school team and rep team to provincial gold medals as point guard.
+Darren’s was named First Team District All-Star, Sportsman of the Year, and recipient of a prestigious award for "Excellence in Academics, Athletics, and Leadership.”

 In university, Darren played 4 years as a point guard in the CIS, attending Wilfrid Laurier University to complete an honours undergraduate degree in Business Administration, then Western University to complete a masters degree in Sport Management, Kinesiology.
 He made the OUA Rookie All-Star Team in his first season and finished his post-secondary education as an Academic All-Canadian and recipient of the Chelladurai Sport Management Scholarship.

 A valuable learning experience, Darren taught multiple kinesiology courses to first and second year university students as a graduate TA at Western.
-He enjoyed a brief mentorship with the head athletic performance coach and completed two key internships - one with a major national fitness organization and another with an international sport performance organization.
+He mentored with the head athletic performance coach and completed two key internships - one with a major national fitness brand and another with an international sport performance organization.
 In addition, Darren completed research projects in Canada and overseas pertaining to international sport systems, sport development, and physical education.

-For well over a decade, since completing his formal university education in 2005, Darren has been deeply involved in hands-on research, development, and practice of human movement from a variety of perspectives.
-He has received training from leading teachers, coaches, and specialists in a wide range of disciplines.
-This wealth of knowledge and experience has led to a truly unique understanding and diverse skill set, one that allows him to bring the best of physical preparation, athletic training, and natural movement development into his own practice, and to share it with others worldwide through Skillz.
+For well over a decade, since completing his formal university education in 2005, Darren has been deeply involved in hands-on research, development, and practice of human movement and physical training from different perspectives.
+He received training from leading teachers, coaches, and specialists at the highest levels in a wide range of disciplines.
+This wealth of knowledge and experience has led to a truly unique understanding and diverse skill set, one that allows him to bring the best of physical preparation, athletic training, and natural movement development into his own practice, and to share it with others worldwide.